breakds/LLPack/README.md

 ## Introduction

 Low Level Package (LLPack) is a C++ utility library built on top of the C++ Standard Library STL (and only STL).
 This project originates from my research project in Computer Vision, but is rather general-purpose.
+It is built with new features in c++11, and uses C++ template extensively.

-It is consists two components:
+The library is consists two components:

 * [Lisp Parser](http://www.azraelplanet.org/wikipages/doku.php?id=projects:llpack:start#lisp_configuration_file_parser): An S-expression format configuration file parser.
 * [Utilities](http://www.azraelplanet.org/wikipages/doku.php?id=projects:llpack:start#untilities): Macro syntax sugars, I/O Wrappers, timer, configuration file parser, etc.